 Rate limit how many HTTP requests can be made in a given period of seconds, minutes, hours, days, months, or years.
-If the underlying Service/Route (or deprecated API entity) has no authentication layer, the Client IP address will be used; otherwise, the Consumer will be used if an authentication plugin has been configured.
+If the underlying service or route has no authentication layer, the Client IP address is used.
+Otherwise, the consumer is used if an authentication plugin has been configured.

-Tip: The Rate Limiting Advanced plugin provides the ability to apply multiple limits in sliding or fixed windows.
+The advanced version of this plugin, Rate Limiting Advanced, provides the ability to apply multiple limits in sliding or fixed windows.

 Note: At least one limit (